OpenTranslationBible/open-bible/en-GB/24.Jeremiah/md/jeremiah-20.md

 ## Jeremiah 20:16

-May that man be like the towns the Lord overthrew without pity.
-May he hear wailing in the morning, a battle cry at noon.
+May that man be like the towns the Lord overthrew without mercy.
+May he hear cries of distress in the morning, and the sound of battle at noon.

 ## Jeremiah 20:17

-For he did not kill me in the womb, with my mother as my grave, her womb enlarged forever.
+For he did not end my life in the womb, with my mother as my grave, her womb enlarged forever.

 ## Jeremiah 20:18

-Why did I ever come out of the womb to see trouble and sorrow and to end my days in shame?
+Why did I come forth from the womb to see hardship and grief, and to end my days in disgrace?